Using KSTEP

 Relay Driver Outputs

-The Opto Isolated 24V outputs can be observed and controlled by selecting the KFLOP tab of the Digital I/O Screen.
-The 2 opto outputs will be shown as active when the outputs are conducting current.
-The KStep outputs are the same as the standard KFLOP outputs except they are opto isolated and amplified to handle up to 24V.
-For output circuit and pinouts see.
+The Optically Isolated 24V outputs can be observed and controlled by selecting the KFLOP/Kogna tab on the Digital I/O Screen.
+Each output will be marked as active if current is flowing through the optical isolation circuit.
+The KStep outputs are the same as the standard KFLOP/Kogna outputs except they are optically isolated and amplified to handle up to 24V.
+For output circuit and pinouts see Relay Driver Outputs.

 To make use of the outputs within a C program the following C code shows an example of enabling both the outputs, turning them on, then turning them off.